ShubhPatil95/Flask_Outputs_Methods/README.md

 <details><summary> <h2> 01-Constant_Inputs.py </h2> </summary>
 <p>

-<strong> Here in this section we can see how flask app will work taking the constant inputs </strong>
+<h3> Here in this section we can see how flask app will work taking the constant inputs </h3>

 * Create a folder Flask_App and move into same
 ```ruby